jack-balster/Yelp-Business-Review-Analysis/README.md

 # Yelp Business Review Application

 ## Overview
 This application provides a comprehensive platform for querying Yelp data, offering detailed insights into various businesses.
-Designed with PostgreSQL, Python, and QT Designer, it caters to customers and investors looking to analyze business performance within specific locations.
+Designed with PostgreSQL, Python, and Qt Designer, it caters to customers and investors looking to analyze business performance within specific locations.

 ## Features
 - **Business Queries:** Allows users to search for businesses based on state, city, and/or zipcode, and filter by categories.